yt-project/yt/doc/source/examining/loading_data.rst

 Mesh and particle fields are fully supported for 1, 2, and 3D datasets.
 Enzo-P supports arbitrary particle types defined by the user.
-The available particle types will known as soon as the dataset index is created.
+The available particle types will be known as soon as the dataset index is created.

 .. code-block:: python